hwangs12/complex_number_system/README.md

 # Designing complex number system in c++

 ## Any number in Complex set can be expressed as a+ib where a, b are real numbers and i is imaginary.
-## The imaginary is often referred to as square root of i.
+## The imaginary is often referred to as square root of -1.
 Or i squared is equal to -1.

 # It is going to include Complex number addition, subtraction, division, and multiplication.